 Attendance is taken during each class.
 Generally, clubs and classes do not enforce a participation or minimum attendance policy to remain on the roster if accounts are current.

-However, choirs, production classes and competitive teams depend on active and steady participation and attendance for the overall success and performance of the program.
+Choirs, production classes and competitive teams depend on active and steady participation and attendance for the overall success and performance of the program.
 Students accepted into advanced programs such as choir, production classes or competitive teams risk losing their place and being transferred to another project or class requiring less commitment.
-Re-enrollment to advanced courses/competitive teams is at the discretion of the director, teacher or coach after completing a re-entry interview.
+Re-enrollment to advanced courses/competitive teams is at the discretion of the director/teacher/coach after completing a re-entry interview.

 Accounts with no payment activity and a “no-show” at the time of the first scheduled class will result in an automatic “drop” from the roster unless prior arrangements have been made with the teacher or network director.